gameinbucket/cse134b/README.md

 * Depending on if the user has not logged in yet, they will be greeted by our sign in page where they can sign in with email or google.
 * If they have forgotten their password or wish to create an email account, they can navigate to separate pages to perform these actions.
 * Once the user has signed in, they will automatically be sent to the home page.

+![siginin page](/screenshots/signin-page.png)

 * Every available character will be displayed here on the home page, and they can simply click on a potrait to be sent to the view character page to see relevant data and their personal notes corresponding to the clicked character.
 * If the user wishes to change settings or log out, they can click the Options selector for these choices.

-![siginin page](/screenshots/signin-page.png)
+* The settings page provides the options of: sending an email to change the user's password, clearing all personal notes on characters, and uploading / deleting a profile picture.
+* A user may upload a profile picture that will replace the default profile picture and remain visible whenever they are on the home page.

 ## Mobile
 We have taken great care to desgin our application to be mobile friendly.
 For any screen under 500 pixels, we use special CSS rules to provide a better user experience.

 ![view character page mobile](/screenshots/view-character-page-mobile.png)

 For the home page in particular, we change the layout of the header to more appropriately accomodate small widths.
+Other than very minor rule changes for small screens, we have designed our website to appear the same while still working well for both desktop and mobile devices.

 ## Progressive Web Application
 Using service workers, we have desgined our website to be a progressive web application